 Tax Evasion Examples

-The following are five common examples of offshore tax evasion that are regularly investigated by the IRS:
+The following are five common tax evasion examples involving offshore and international tax issuesare regularly investigated by the IRS:

 As you may have seen recently in the Manafort case, lying to your CPA is pretty easy.
 The CPA sends you a questionnaire or binder and asks you whether you have any foreign income or foreign accounts… and you answer, no. This is despite the fact that you may have one or several foreign accounts, assets, income or investments overseas (presuming you speak English and understood the questionnaire).